FinnTheHero/FinnGrab/README.md

 ## Disclaimer

 FinnGrab is provided as-is, with no warranties or guarantees of any kind.
-The author (your name) is not responsible for any issues or damages caused by the use of this tool.
+The author (FinnTheHero) is not responsible for any issues or damages caused by the use of this tool.
 Use at your own risk.